stall with various oriental spices in local bazaar

 Ritualistic Preparation: A Unique Tradition

 The preparation of Moroccan mint tea is a ritual in itself.
-The tea leaves are rinsed, and the first infusion is often discarded to remove any bitterness.
-The mint and sugar are then added, and the tea is poured from a height, creating a frothy top.
+The tea leaves are rinsed, and the first infusion is often discarded to remove bitterness.
+The mint and sugar are added, and the tea is poured from a height, creating a frothy top.
 The entire process is not just about making a beverage; it’s an art of hospitality and connection.

 Quintessential Part of Moroccan Culture